A botched ransom attempt? Ambassador's death in Congo may not be what it seemed

 Low on ammunition and with at least one member wounded, the attackers eventually fled, the U.N. security analyst and a second U.N. source said.

-Iacovacci and the ambassador were deliberately shot by the hostages before fleeing, one survivor told the rangers.
+"One of the survivors said that the assailants deliberately shot the hostages before fleeing," the rangers' report said.
 Iacovacci died on the spot.

 Some minutes later, three rangers approached the source of the gunfire and shouted for anybody present to put their hands up.